 CLIMATE: Weather in the Falklands, at this time of year (springtime), is highly changeable, with temperatures varying between 45 Fahrenheit (7 Celsius) and 68 Fahrenheit (20 Celsius); and clear sunny days, and windy and rainy days, all possible.
 Rain gear and warm clothing are essential items.

 ACCOMMODATION: All of the accommodations are of a good to excellent standard, with full time electricity and hot water.
-The accommodation on Saunders Island (for three nights), is also of a good standard, but involves 4 people sharing a room, and shared bathroom facilities.
+The accommodation on Saunders Island (for four nights), is also of a good standard, but involves 4 people sharing a room, and shared bathroom facilities.
 All others have private facilities.

 WHEN TO GO: The Falkland Islands are highly seasonal, with the austral springtime (November and December) being the optimal time to go, when the key photogenic species are all breeding on the islands.
 Trips during other seasons would miss many of the key breeding species, (like penguins and albatrosses), which move well away from the islands at other times of year.